unoplatform/uno/doc/articles/get-started-vs-2022.md

 > For information about connecting Visual Studio to a Mac build host to build iOS apps, see [Pairing to a Mac for Xamarin.iOS development](https://docs.microsoft.com/en-us/xamarin/ios/get-started/installation/windows/connecting-to-mac/).

-## Finalize your environment setup using uno-check
+## Finalize your environment
-* Install the uno-check tool by launching a powershell commmand line and type:
+* Install the [uno-check](external/uno.check/doc/using-uno-check.md) tool by launching a powershell commmand line and type:
    ```
    dotnet tool install -g Uno.Check
    ```